DiffAttn: Diffusion-Based Drivers' Visual Attention Prediction with LLM-Enhanced Semantic Reasoning: Experiments

 \subsection{Implementations Details}

 We implement the proposed method \textbf{DiffAttn} in PyTorch and train it on a single NVIDIA RTX 3090 GPU.
 The model is optimized using AdamW with a batch size of 18, a learning rate of $1\times10^{-5}$, and a weight decay of $0.001$.
 All input RGB images are resized to $(192,320)$, with random color jittering and horizontal flipping applied for data augmentation.
 The loss function employs weighting coefficients of $\lambda_1=1$ and $\lambda_3=0.001$ for all datasets, while $\lambda_2$ is set to $\{1,0.2,0.1,1\}$ for TrafficGaze, DADA-2000, BDD-A, and DrFixD-rainy, respectively.
+Update rule of DDIM \cite{ddim} was selected for the sampling.
 Diffusion step $T_i$ is set to 300 on all scales for all datasets.
 Denoising steps $T_e$ are set to $\{12,16,15,12\}$ on all scales for TrafficGaze, DADA-2000, BDD-A, and DrFixD-rainy, respectively.
 For LLM enhancement, we employ the frozen 15$^\text{th}$ layer of LLaMA3.2-1B \cite{llama} as LLM layer $\mathcal{F}_\text{LLM}$.
 The linear projections within LLM enhancement module are set to $(C_e,2028)$ and $(2048,C_e)$, respectively.
-The evaluation employs location-based metrics (AUC-J, NSS) and distribution-based metrics (KLD, SIM, CC) to assess the drivers' visual attention prediction.
+The evaluation employs KLD, SIM, CC, NSS and AUC-J metrics to assess drivers' visual attention prediction.